buildtide/ShallowNeuralNetwork/README.md

     callback_data = data;
 };

 var nn =  new NeuralNetwork({
-     'path': undefined, /*optional path to save the weights*/ 'learningRate':0.9,
+        'path': undefined,/*optional path to save the weights*/ 'hiddenLayerSize': 12,
-     'hiddenLayerSize': 9,
+        'learningRate': 0.1,
+        'algorithm_mode': 0 /*This is to specify if  testing:0, cross validating:1 or training:2 data.*/ ,
-     'threshold_value':undefined /*optional threshold value*/,
+        'threshold_value': undefined /*optional threshold value*/ ,
+        'regularization_parameter': 0.001 /*optional regularization parameter to prevent overfitting*/ ,
+        'optimization_mode': {
+          'mode': 1,
+          'batch_size': 20
-     'regularization_parameter': 0.001 /*optional regularization parameter to prevent overfitting*/, 'notify_count':  100/*optional value to execute the callback after every x number of iterations*/, 'iteration_callback': callback/*optional callback that can be used for getting cost and iteration value on every notify count.*/, 'maximum_iterations': 10000 /*optional maximum iterations to be allowed*/});
+        } /*optional optimization mode for type of gradient descent. {mode:1, 'batch_size': <your size>} for mini-batch and {mode: 0} for batch.*/ , 'notify_count': 10 /*optional value to execute the callback after every x number of iterations*/ , 'iteration_callback': callback /*optional callback that can be used for getting cost and iteration value on every notify count.*/ , 'maximum_iterations': 10000 /*optional maximum iterations to be allowed*/ });

 nn.train_network([
     [1, 0, 1, 1, 1, 1],